-(a) A private company provides geological, corporate development, administrative and management services to the Group and its subsidiaries at annually set rates pursuant to a management services agreement.
+- (a) A private company provides geological, corporate development, administrative and management services to the Group and its subsidiaries at annually set rates pursuant to a management services agreement.
 The private company also incurs third party costs on behalf of the Group which is reimbursed by the Group at cost.
 The Group may also make pre-payments for services under terms of the services agreement.
-Several directors and other key management personnel of the private company, who are close business associates, are also key management personnel of the Group.
+Several directors and other key management personnel of the private company, who are close business associates, are also key management personnel of the Group. - (b) The Group incurred costs on behalf of the jointly controlled entity (note 3) which is to be reimbursed at cost.